ossf/wg-securing-software-repos/docs/package-yanking-policies.md

 ### Downloads

 How many times has the package been downloaded?
 Package download statistics provide an indication of how widely the package has been adopted with the ecosystem.
 Deleting a package with less than 50 downloads will have a smaller impact than deleting a package with 5,000 downloads, or 500,000 downloads, or 5 million downloads.
 Setting a maximum number of downloads a package can have to be eligible for deletion is a great way to ensure minimal ecosystem impact.
-For example, npm's download limit is 300 downloads in the previous week.
+For example, npm's limit is 300 downloads within the previous week.

 ### Dependency status

 Is the package under consideration a dependency of other packages within the ecosystem?
 How many?
 Is _that_ package a dependency of another package (making the package to be deleted a transitive dependency)?

 If other packages within the ecosystem depend on the package to be deleted, that is direct proof that deletion would cause ecosystem harm.
-A package manager maintainance team could choose whatever threshold they like, but many package managers choose to not allow for deletion of dependent packages at all.
+A package manager maintainer team could choose whatever threshold they like, but many package managers choose to not allow for deletion of dependent packages at all.

 ### Maintainer status